 Business Asset Disposal Relief (BADR)

 Formerly Entrepreneurs' Relief.
-Reduces CGT to 10% on qualifying gains up to £1 million lifetime.
+Reduces CGT to 18% on qualifying gains up to £1 million lifetime (rate from April 2026).

 To Qualify: